rokdd/django-auto-static-libs/README.md

 ### Configuration

+Currently we support following libraries:

 In your settings.py:
 ```
 #some imports
-from django_static_libs.librarys import jquery
+from django_static_libs.libraries import jquery
 DJANGO_STATIC_LIBS = {
 #The default is the jquery library.
-If you add other or custom librarys it will replace the default. it need always to be a dict
+If you add other or custom libraries it will replace the default. it need always to be a dict
-'librarys': {
+'libraries': {
             'jquery':jquery,

             'custom_full':